cicada-lang/cicada-solo/notes/inductive-datatype.md

   ) -> motive(x),
 ) -> (target: X) -> motive(target)
 ```

+Seeing how Noether can observe the general pattern of induction,
+and make a beautiful abstraction to capture the essence of the concept,
+just like a seasoned programmer, who has a lot of experience in the domain,
+designing a beautiful API.

 Can you explain the intuition of Noetherian induction as a deduction rule?